Engine API

 Recursively terminates the part and all its sub-parts.

-This method should be called once on the top-level part after the simulation has finished.
+This method should be called once on the top-level part after it has finished its execution.
 It executes all registered ‘term’ hooks in a top-down manner.

 Logs a custom message to the global tracer from within a part’s behavior.